kvark/dark/README.md

 ### Base line

 The latest C-version of Dark-0.51 is replicated 1-to-1 here as the Dark compression model.
-It narrows down _book1_ to just 214445 bytes.
-Source of Dark-0.51 is also included in "etc/dark-c/", it was adopted to be multi-platform and include verbose logging.
+However, due to improvements on the low level (entropy coder), the new implementation performs better (2144445 vs 215505 on _book1_).
+The source of Dark-0.51 is also provided in `etc/dark-c/`, it was adopted to be multi-platform and includes verbose logging.